 Coneflower Herbal Uses Today

 According to experts in Europe, Echinacea herbal remedies can make colds less severe and also cut short the duration of colds.
 This conclusion is somewhat controversial, however, since some scientists say that trials were flawed.
-But at least nine studies have found that those who used Echinacea herbal remedies for colds improved significantly more than the placebo group.
+At least nine studies though have found that those who used Echinacea herbal remedies for colds improved significantly more than the placebo group.

 Since some parts of Echinacea plants seem to enhance the human defense system, doctors have considered whether the plant’s herbal uses might include prevention or treatment of viral infections.
 For example, doctors are testing Echinacea for use in the fight against the HIV virus, the virus that causes AIDS.
 However, more testing is necessary.